 - It blocks NADH dehydrogenase and Coenzyme.Q

-- These are antibiotic, produced by Streptomyces.
-One of the inhibitor in Electron transport chain.
+- Antimycin is the antibiotics, produced by Streptomyces.
+One of the inhibitors in the Electron transport chain.

-- IT inhibits around site II and block electron flow between cytochromes b and c1, which prevents ATP synthesis coupled to the generation og a proton gradient. at site II.
+- IT inhibits around site II and block electron flow between cytochromes b and c1, which prevents ATP synthesis coupled to the generation of a proton gradient. at site II.

 - About 0.07 micromole of antimycin A per gram of mitochondrial protein is effective.